Fikayomi31/C-practise/README.md

 last_digit   |  function that prints the last digit of a number.
 24hour.c     | function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.
-24hours.c    | another method on function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.
+24hours.c    | another method on function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59. time_table.c | print the 9 time table starting with 0 add.c        | function that adds two integer and result the result add2.c       | another method for addition of two integer 12_time_table| print the 12 time table starting with 0